Francis Drake: Slave trade

 In 1567, Drake accompanied Hawkins on their next and last joint voyage.
 The crew attempted to capture slaves around Cape Verde, but failed.
 Hawkins allied himself with two local kings in Sierra Leone who asked for help against their enemies in exchange for half of any captives they took.
-Attacking from both sides, several hundred prisoners were taken, though Kelsey says the kings kept "the larger share of slaves and dared Hawkins to do anything about it".
+Attacking from both sides, they took several hundred prisoners, though Kelsey says the kings kept "the larger share of slaves and dared Hawkins to do anything about it".

 Events worsened for the fleet as it faced storms, Spanish hostility, armed conflict, and finally a hurricane that separated one ship from the rest, and it had to find its own way home.
 The remaining ships were forced into the port of San Juan de Ulúa near Vera Cruz so they could make repairs.
 Soon afterward the newly appointed viceroy of New Spain, Martín Enríquez de Almanza, arrived with a fleet of ships.
 While still negotiating to resupply and repair, Hawkins' ships were attacked by the Spanish ships in what became known as the Battle of San Juan de Ulúa.
 The battle ended in an English defeat with all but two of the English ships lost.
 The Spanish launched a fireship against Hawkins' flagship Jesus of Lübeck, and the crew of Minion in panic and fear cut the lines securing them to Jesus.
 Hawkins was among those who jumped from the flagship's bulwarks to Minions decks.
 Drake, by this time the captain of Judith, fled leaving Hawkins behind.
 Hawkins escaped on Minion and limped back to England with dozens of his men dying along the way, and arriving with a crew of just 15.
 Hundreds of English seamen were abandoned.

 After arriving back in England, Hawkins accused Drake of desertion and of stealing the treasure they had accumulated.
-Drake denied both accusations asserting he had distributed all profits among the crew and that he had believed Hawkins was lost when he left.
+Drake denied both accusations, asserting he had distributed all profits among the crew and that he had believed Hawkins was lost when he left.
 The bitter end of the fourth voyage turned Drake's life in a different direction: thereafter he would not pursue trading and slaving but would, instead, dedicate himself to attacking Spanish possessions wherever he found them.
 Drake's hostility towards the Spanish is said to have started with the battle and its aftermath.

 The voyage of 1567–1569 was Drake's last association with slaving.
-In total, approximately 1,200 Africans were enslaved on his four voyages, and an estimated three times as many Africans were killed (based on the contemporaneous accounts of slavers).
-From the vantage of the 21st century Sugden writes that "Drake was in his twenties, and did not question what his elders accepted" and must share some culpability for his participation.
+In total, approximately 1,200 Africans were enslaved on these four voyages, and an estimated three times as many Africans were killed (based on the contemporaneous accounts of slavers).
+On the issue of slaving, scholar John Sugden writes that "Drake was in his twenties and did not question what his elders accepted", but must share some culpability for his participation.